 Ashley López is a proud queer Latina, socially conscious software engineer, and ethical hacker.
 She is originally from South Central Los Angeles, and was also raised in Lancaster, CA. In Lancaster, she excelled as a compassionate and committed leader as an OUTreach Center board member, the only LGBTQ* serving nonprofit in the Antelope Valley area.
 She later joined forces with Q Youth Foundation as a youth advisory board member and recently accepted a position with the L Project LA’s board.
 Ashley loves making the world a braver and kinder place as a Channel Kindness Alumni.
 Ash also attends community college while serving as the founder and CEO of the online platform, Queer Trans Events.
 Aside from being a lovable nerd, you can find Ash spending time with her family or front-row at a great concert.

-Brooke Goldman is a senior at Eleanor Roosevelt High School in NYC.
-After traveling throughout Alaska to film a documentary about Alaska's small village of Newtok's relocation, she co-founded a nonprofit organization with her sister Ava called CLIMIGRATE.ORG.
+Brooke A. Goldman, 18, is a college freshman at the University of Michigan.
+After traveling throughout Alaska to film a documentary about Alaska’s small village of Newtok's relocation, the New York native co-founded a nonprofit organization with her sister Ava called CLIMIGRATE.ORG.
 Brooke is also a U.S.O. volunteer at JFK airport where she greets veterans and active duty soldiers and their families.
-In middle school, she enjoyed composing music with the New York Philharmonic, and she currently still has a love for music in the form of her ukelele and guitar.
+In her free time, Brooke practices her love for music in the form of her ukelele and guitar.

 Charleen Colon lives in Brooklyn, New York.
 She is currently studying to be an art therapist and is a part time nanny.
 Charleen is interested in the fine arts and psychology, and in her free time enjoys thrifting, spending time with friends and family, and going to concerts.